Brook1711/ICC-GCSE-Code/README.md

 ### Notation
 please create a `data` folder at the root and run the channel generation code in `generate_channel.ipynb` to generate the channel data.

+### Get in touch
+If any questions,
+please feel free to contact me at
+- brook1711@bupt.edu.cn
+- N2308905J@e.ntu.edu.sg

+The github issues are also welcomed, but not checked frequently.